alexpogue/first-jersey-service/README.md

 ## Compiling

-Do `mvn clean install` to create a first-jersey-service.war file in the target/ directory.
+Do `mvn clean package` to create a first-jersey-service.war file in the target/ directory.

 ## Running